logo

 1997 Julia Ventura (essays by Pedro Lapa & Carol Armstrong) Two Ways of Life: Julia Ventura (Centro Cultural de Belem 6 June-31 August)

-Carla Cruz, All My Independent Women All My Independent Women () a blog which began as an exhibition in 2005 and continues as an exhibition project/archive and information resource.
+Carla Cruz, All My Independent Women All My Independent Women () a blog which began as an exhibition in 2005 and continued until 2019, as an exhibition project/archive and information resource.